SKGleba/psp2etoi/CONFIGURATION.md

 ### ConsoleID
  - device-unique ConsoleID
- - the data is 16 bytes, in ascii
+ - the data is 16 bytes in ascii
  - eg `ConsoleID=00000001010100100400028A1F7EA815` sets ConsoleID to the one of my DevKit
  - WARNING: Editing the ConsoleID may render the device unusable